Rollover Accident Lawyer in Michigan

 Injuries Caused by Rollover Crashes

 Vehicle rollovers are some of the most violent vehicle accidents there are.
 They often result in catastrophic injuries like traumatic brain injuries and spinal cord injuries.
-The severity of the injuries will depend on whether or not the driver or passengers were wearing their seat belts at the time of the crash.
+The severity of the car accident injuries will depend on whether or not the driver or passengers were wearing their seat belts at the time of the crash.
 Those who don’t wear a seat belt can be ejected from the vehicle during a crash.

 Some of the more common rollover injuries include: